slav123/ews-workmail/README.md

 - **`IsAllDayEvent`**: Boolean indicating whether the event is an all-day event
 - **`LegacyFreeBusy`**: Indicates the free/busy status of the event.
 Use type-safe constants:
-  - `ews.FreeBusyFree`: The time slot is marked as free
+  - `ews.Free`: The time slot is marked as free
-  - `ews.FreeBusyTentative`: The time slot is tentatively busy
+  - `ews.Tentative`: The time slot is tentatively busy
-  - `ews.FreeBusyBusy`: The time slot is busy
+  - `ews.Busy`: The time slot is busy
-  - `ews.FreeBusyOOF`: The user is out of office during this time
+  - `ews.OOF`: The user is out of office during this time
-  - `ews.FreeBusyNoData`: The status is unknown
+  - `ews.NoData`: The status is unknown

 These fields are particularly useful for checking the availability of time slots when scheduling meetings and determining event types.